machinateur/twig-block-validator/README.md

 - `bin/twig-block-annotate`:
   A symfony command application.
   - Runs only the `twig:block:annotate` command as standalone application.
   - Only supports the twig extensions that are available in the symfony context.
+- `bin/twig-block-inspect`:
+  A symfony command application.
+  - Runs only the `twig:block:inspect` command as standalone application.
+  - Only supports the twig extensions that are available in the symfony context.

 These can be copied to the `bin/` directory of your project (if not already present).